 Bananarama Drunk Dancing With The Cure On TV Is Brilliant

-The all-girl pop trio have announced they’re making a comeback… but do you remember them gatecrashing one of Robert Smith’s TV appearances?
+Do you remember the all-girl pop trio gatecrashing one of Robert Smith’s TV appearances?

 Back in the autumn of 1985, both bands were on the campaign trail: The Cure with their new album The Head On The Door, the ‘Nanas with their single Do Not Disturb, which later appeared on their third album True Confessions.